downthecrop/2009scape-mirror/README.md

 ### Project Setup

-1. Open Xampp
+- Open Xampp (Skip if you roll your own database and know what you're doing.)
     * On Windows make sure you run Xampp as administrator
-    * On the left hand side make sure you tick the two "Service" boxes for Apache and MySQL
+    * On the left-hand side make sure you tick the two "Service" boxes for Apache and MySQL
     * For both Apache and MySQL click "Start" under Actions
     * After doing that navigate to the <a href="https://localhost/phpmyadmin/">PHP My Admin LOCAL SITE</a>
-    * Once opened, on the left hand side click the three "disks" that say "New"
+    * Once opened, on the left-hand side click the three "disks" that say "New"
     * In the "Database name" bar type: global
     * Press the "Create" button
     * A three disk "global" should appear on the left hand side